bingran-you/mews/README.md

+# mews

-# mews: represent you to finish all the work, when you are sleeping.
+## represent you to finish all the work, when you are sleeping.

 `mews` is a local GitHub notification daemon for a small set of repos you explicitly allow.
 It polls notifications, keeps a local inbox under